South River Friends Meetinghouse

 The South River Friends Meetinghouse, or Quaker Meeting House, is a historic Friends meeting house located at Lynchburg, Virginia.
 It was completed in 1798.
 It is a rubble stone structure, approximately 30 by 51 ft, with walls 16 inches thick, and 12 feet high.
+The building was abandoned in the 1840s, with the Quakers of the region moving to Ohio due to economic hardship, and their moral opposition to slavery.
+The ruins of the building were utilized during the beginning of the Battle of Lynchburg, with Union troops camping near the ruins.

+In 1899, Presbyterians purchased the ruins and 10 acres from the Society of Friends.
+They rebuilt the ruins for use as their church and held their first service in 1901, naming the new church Quaker Memorial Presbyterian Church in honor of its Quaker heritage.
+The building was restored to its historic appearance in 1990.

-The building ceased as a Quaker meeting house in the 1840s, and stands on the grounds of the Quaker Memorial Presbyterian Church.
-Adjacent to the structure is a historic graveyard.
-Buried there are Sarah Lynch (in an unmarked grave) and her son John, the founder of the city whose final resting place is marked by a plain Quaker stone and a modern plaque.
+Adjacent to the structure is a historic burial ground.
+Buried there is John Lynch, the founder of the city whose final resting place is marked by a modern plaque.

 It was listed on the National Register of Historic Places in 1975.